Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 {{% youtube M7dIPUz1igs %}}

-Running The Legend of Zelda, The - Link's Awakening running, showing that the cartridge RAM is working.
+Running The Legend of Zelda, - Link's Awakening, showing that the cartridge RAM is working.

 {{% youtube _hMnb0bsdyU %}}